smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 | 6 | .. image:: images/IB5.png |Cycle through Image ROIs.                                   |
 +---+---------------------------+------------------------------------------------------------+

-+ *Delete source image overlay*: Right-click the button to specify the button's action when pressed
++ *Delete source image overlay*: Right-click the button to specify the button's action when pressed:

-  + ``All Overlays``: delete all Image Source overlays
+  - ``All Overlays``: delete all Image Source overlays
-  + ``Source Image ROIs``: delete the image ROI contours resulting from highlighting those ROIs in the Phasor Plot
+  - ``Source Image ROIs``: delete the image ROI contours resulting from highlighting those ROIs in the Phasor Plot
-  + ``Phasor Plot ROIs Overlay``: delete the overlay pixels highlighted from the Phasor Plot
+  - ``Phasor Plot ROIs Overlay``: delete the overlay pixels highlighted from the Phasor Plot
-  + ``Phasor Ratio Map Overlay``: delete the Phasor Ratio Map Overlay
+  - ``Phasor Ratio Map Overlay``: delete the Phasor Ratio Map Overlay
-  + ``Phasor Plot Color Map Overlay``: delete the Phasor Plot Color Map Overlay
+  - ``Phasor Plot Color Map Overlay``: delete the Phasor Plot Color Map Overlay
-  + ``Decay Fit Parameter Color Map Overlay``: delete the Decay Fit Parameter Color Map Overlay
+  - ``Decay Fit Parameter Color Map Overlay``: delete the Decay Fit Parameter Color Map Overlay

 + *Paint ROI points in the Phasor Plot*: highlight phasors in the Phasor Plot corresponding to the selected ROI, using the selected *Highlighted ROI Color*
 + *Highlighted ROI color*: color box used to select the color used to highlight phasors in the Phasor Plot as discussed above. choosing a Transparent color (``T``) will result in no overlay being added.
 + *Use ROI as search area*: see description in the next section
 + *Overlay mode used for the Source Image*: the *Color Overlay Mode* selector allows choosing between 3 different modes of overlay from the *Phasor Plot*:
-  ``ROI``, ``Phasor Ratio Color Map`` and ``Phasor Color Map``
+  ``ROI``, ``Phasor Ratio/Average Lifetime Color Map`` and ``Phasor Color Map``.

-  + ``ROI``: ROIs defined in the *Phasor Plot* are highlighted in the *Source Image*.
+  - ``ROI``: ROIs defined in the *Phasor Plot* are highlighted in the *Source Image*.
-  + ``Phasor Ratio Map``: pixels whose phasor is located in the vicinity of the segment connecting the two phasor references defined in the *Phasor Plot* are highlighted in the *Source Image* with a color reflecting their phasor ratio.
+  - ``Phasor Ratio/Average Lifetime Map``: pixels whose phasor is located in the vicinity of the segment connecting the two phasor references defined in the *Phasor Plot* are highlighted in the *Source Image* with a color reflecting their phasor ratio or average lifetime depending on the option selected in the **Settings:Phasor Plot** panel.
 See the :ref:`phasor-ratio-map` page of the manual for details.
-  + ``Phasor Color Map``: pixels are colored according to their location in the *Phasor Plot* with respect to multiple vertices defined in the **Phasor Map Color Picker** window.
+  - ``Phasor Color Map``: pixels are colored according to their location in the *Phasor Plot* with respect to multiple vertices defined in the **Phasor Map Color Picker** window.
 See the :ref:`phasor-color-map` page of  the manual for details.

 Use ROI as Search Area